Operation Dropshot

 At the time, the US nuclear arsenal was limited in size, based mostly in the United States, and depended on bombers for delivery.
-Dropshot included mission profiles that would have used 300 nuclear bombs and 29,000 high-explosive bombs on 200 targets in 100 cities and towns to wipe out 85 percent of the Soviet Union's industrial potential at a single stroke.
+Dropshot included mission profiles that would have used 300 nuclear bombs and 29,000 high-explosive bombs on 200 targets in 100 cities and towns to wipe out 85 percent of the Soviet Union's industrial potential in a single stroke.
 Between 75 and 100 of the 300 nuclear weapons were targeted to destroy Soviet combat aircraft on the ground.